caudexy/Finland-News/instant-view/templates.md

-# Instant View Templates for each news source
+# Instant View Templates
+[Instant View](https://instantview.telegram.org/) allows Telegram users to view articles in a consistent way, with zero loading time.
+Since every website is different, Telegram needs a set of instructions for generating the instant view.
+These instructions are a set of XPath expressions pointing at the crucial parts of the webpage.

 ## Yle
 ```